splashprotocol/splash-core/docs/stableswap/SplashStablePool.md

 **Features**

 1. Two types of fees are applied to every swap operation:
-    2. Liquidity provider fees;
+    1. Liquidity provider fees;
     2. Protocol fees (treasury for Splash token holders).
-2. All fees are accumulated inside the pool;
+2. All fees are accumulated in the pool;
 3. Support of DAO-actions:
     1. Update liquidity provider fee;
     2. Update protocol fee;